Standards Of Practice

 are production under some specific guidelines and controls

-that allow some kind of certifications of the product
+that allow some kind of certification of the product

 in addition to safety.
 For example, a product can be